The Presa Canario is a large Spanish guard dog who can be described as: energetic, playful, robust and confident.

-However, their prey drive reduced if they are well socialized to new animals and pets as soon as possible.
+However, their prey drive reduces if they are well socialized to new animals and pets as soon as possible.

-The Presa Canario may be a large and hard-working breed, but they still have plenty of room for love and affectionate.
+The Presa Canario may be a large and hard-working breed, but they still have plenty of room for love and affection.

 Known to have a high-drive for pleasing their loved ones, this dog makes a fantastically loyal and hardworking family pet.